 Type: Commercial low-code automation testing tool

-BugBug is a no-code test automation tool for testing web apps and websites, focusing on ease of use and effectiveness.
-It is tailored for technical and non-technical users, featuring a user-friendly interface for creating, editing, and running automated tests without requiring extensive coding skills.
+BugBug is a no-code automation platform for testing web apps and websites.
+It’s built for both technical and non-technical users, offering an intuitive interface to create, edit, and run automated tests without requiring coding skills.

 Feature highlights: